sainnhe/tmux-fzf/README.md

 To launch tmux-fzf, press `prefix` + `F` (Shift+F).

-This plugin supports multiple selection for `kill` action, you can press `TAB` and `Shift-TAB` to mark multiple items.
+This plugin supports multiple selection for some actions, you can press `TAB` and `Shift-TAB` to mark multiple items.

 Most actions don't need to be explained, but there are some actions that might need to be explained here.